 - Combine mozzarella cheese and cream cheese in a bowl and microwave for 30 seconds.
 Take out of microwave and mix.
 Microwave for another 30 seconds and mix again.

-- Add almond flour and egg to the melted mixture.
+- Add almond flour, baking powder, egg, and any herbs and spices to the melted mixture.
 Mix all the ingredients together with a fork until they combine and begin to cool.
 Then knead by hand and form into a pizza crust on a nonstick pan.
 (We like to place parchment paper over the crust and roll with a rolling pin.
 It can be tough to shape by hand.)

 - Bake for 10-12 minutes at 425 degrees.
 Remove from the oven, add desired toppings and bake for an additional 5-7 minutes.